 If you believe the encounter to be a valid public safety concern, report your sighting to your state and game agencies and any local wildlife organizations.

 “You are more likely to be killed by falling plane parts than by a mountain lion, but ‘it is impossible to reduce the small risk to zero without eliminating either mountain lions or humans from lion habitat,’ Paul Beier, one of North America’s premiere puma researchers.

 ‘Neither is acceptable’ (From Forest Cats of North America.
 Jerry Kobalenko, Firefly Books, 1997).

 Chances of Being Attacked

-Zero verified puma attacks on any human in the San Francisco Bay Area since 1909
+One verified puma attacks on a human in the San Francisco Bay Area in over 100 years

 How does a mountain lion vocalize?